bluz71/bluz71.github.io/_posts/2017-06-28-current-treats-future-wants-of-neovim.md

 The [vim-ruby](https://github.com/vim-ruby) plugin provides omni-completion for Ruby on Rails code when `let g:rubycomplete_rails = 1` is set.

-When set accordingly Rails code omni-completes successfully when using Neovim, but for unknown reasons does not work, at least for me, when using Vim 8.
+When set accordingly, Rails code omni-completes successfully when using Neovim but for unknown reasons does not work, at least for me, when using Vim 8.

-I have an existing [issue](https://github.com/vim-ruby/vim-ruby/issues/349) on in the *vim-ruby* issue tracker in regards to this Vim failure.
+I have an existing [issue](https://github.com/vim-ruby/vim-ruby/issues/349) on in the *vim-ruby* issue tracker in regards to that Vim failure.

 Major Neovim features
 =====================